Quantum network: Quantum networks for communication

 In the realm of quantum communication, one wants to send qubits from one quantum processor to another over long distances.
 This way, local quantum networks can be intra connected into a quantum internet.
 A quantum internet supports many applications, which derive their power from the fact that by creating quantum entangled qubits, information can be transmitted between the remote quantum processors.
 Most applications of a quantum internet require only very modest quantum processors.
 For most quantum internet protocols, such as quantum key distribution in quantum cryptography, it is sufficient if these processors are capable of preparing and measuring only a single qubit at a time.
-This is in contrast to quantum computing where interesting applications can only be realized if the (combined) quantum processors can easily simulate more qubits than a classical computer (around 60).
+This is in contrast to quantum computing where interesting applications can be realized only if the (combined) quantum processors can easily simulate more qubits than a classical computer (around 60).
 Quantum internet applications require only small quantum processors, often just a single qubit, because quantum entanglement can already be realized between just two qubits.
 A simulation of an entangled quantum system on a classical computer cannot simultaneously provide the same security and speed.

 Overview of the elements of a quantum network

 The basic structure of a quantum network and more generally a quantum internet is analogous to a classical network.
 First, we have end nodes on which applications are ultimately run.
 These end nodes are quantum processors of at least one qubit.
 Some applications of a quantum internet require quantum processors of several qubits as well as a quantum memory at the end nodes.

 Second, to transport qubits from one node to another, we need communication lines.
 For the purpose of quantum communication, standard telecom fibers can be used.
 For networked quantum computing, in which quantum processors are linked at short distances, different wavelengths are chosen depending on the exact hardware platform of the quantum processor.

 Third, to make maximum use of communication infrastructure, one requires optical switches capable of delivering qubits to the intended quantum processor.
 These switches need to preserve quantum coherence, which makes them more challenging to realize than standard optical switches.

 Finally, one requires a quantum repeater to transport qubits over long distances.
-Repeaters appear in-between end nodes.
-Since qubits cannot be copied, classical signal amplification is not possible.
+Repeaters appear in between end nodes.
+Since qubits cannot be copied (No-cloning theorem), classical signal amplification is not possible.
 By necessity, a quantum repeater works in a fundamentally different way than a classical repeater.